URLhaus Community API

 We provide various URLhaus database dumps.
 Depending on your need, you can choose between a full dump (containing URLs that are either actively distributing malware or that have been added to URLhaus within the past 90 days), a dump of active malware distribution sites only or a dump of any URL added to URLhaus within the past 30 days.
 You can choose between CSV and JSON format.
 The dumps are generated every 5 minutes.
 Please do not fetch it more often than every 5 minutes.

-Full database dump, contains URLs that are either actively distributing malware or that have been added to URLhaus within the past 90 days:
+Full database dump, contains URLs that are either actively distributing malware or that have been added to URLhaus within the past 90 days.

 Daily MISP Events

 You can download URLhaus IOCs as daily MISP events.
 New MISP events get generated at midnight.
-Plese do not try to fetch them before 00:15 UTC.

 DNS Response Policy Zone (RPZ)

-Snort / Suricata Ruleset
+Snort / Suricata IDS Ruleset

 If you are using a network intrusion detection and preventation systems (IDS / IPS) like Snort or Suricata (or any other IDS that supports the Snort / Suricata Ruleset format), you may use the URLhaus IDS Ruleset to identify network traffic towards known malware URLs.
 The ruleset will only trigger on the extact URL in a HTTP stream (HTTP GET request).